quaderno/quaderno-ruby/README.md

 ## Get authorization data

-You can get the subdomain by checking your account url by calling the authorization method with your personal api token.
+You can get your account subdomain by grabbing it from your account url by calling the authorization method with your personal api token.

 ```ruby
   Quaderno::Base.authorization 'my_authenticate_token'